 Menopause is a natural process that occurs as a woman’s ovaries stop producing eggs and the production of female hormones (estrogen and progesterone) declines.
 Menopause can also occur if a woman’s ovaries are damaged by certain diseases or cancer treatments, or if they are surgically removed.
-Menopause usually happens gradually between the ages of 45 - 55.
+Natural menopause usually develops gradually between the ages of 45 - 55.
 During this transition time, called “perimenopause,” menstrual periods become more irregular and begin to taper off.
 After menstrual periods have stopped for 12 months, a woman is considered to have reached menopause.
 On average, American women reach menopause around the age of 51, but menopause can occur at younger or older ages.

 During perimenopause, women may have various symptoms.
 Symptoms differ among women, and may range from mild to severe.
+Hot flashes, an intense sudden build-up of body heat, are the most common symptom.
 Some women have no symptoms.
-Hot flashes, an intense sudden build-up of body heat, are the most common symptom.

 Women who have a uterus are prescribed estrogen- progestogen therapy (EPT).
 Women who do not have a uterus take estrogen alone (ET).
 HRT comes in different forms including pills, patches, creams, sprays, and vaginal suppository rings.